-- 5.1 Existing vessel for which, on 30 June 2013, a survey certificate was not required - 1.
-The vessel must meet the design, construction and equipment standards that applied to the vessel on 30 June 2013. - 2.
-The vessel must also, if it is of a kind that, if it were a new vessel, would not be required to have a certificate of survey meet the equipment standards of NSCV Part G on and after 30 June 2016. - 3.
-The vessel may be altered or modified to the extent that it must be reassessed against the construction, subdivision or stability standard that applies to it only if: - (a) the National Regulator considers there will not be an increased level of risk because of the proposed alteration or modification and has approved the alteration or modification in writing; and - (b) the vessel complies with any requirements determined by the National Regulator for the vessel. - 4.
-The vessel's operations or service category may change only if: - (a) the National Regulator considers there will not be an increased level of risk because of the change in the vessel's operations or service category and has approved the change in writing; and - (b) the vessel complies with any requirements determined by the National Regulator for the vessel.
+- 2. The vessel must, if it is of a kind that were it a new vessel would be required to have a certificate of survey meet the standards for safety equipment, that apply to the vessel in accordance with the NSCV Parts C and F, on and after 1 January 2018. - 3.
+The vessel must, if it is of a kind that were it a new vessel would not be required to have a certificate of survey meet the equipment standards of NSCV Part G on and after 30 June 2016. - 4.
+The vessel may be altered or modified to the extent that it must be reassessed against the construction, subdivision or stability standard that applies to it only if: - (a) the National Regulator considers there will not be an increased level of risk because of the proposed alteration or modification and has approved the alteration or modification in writing; and - (b) the vessel complies with any requirements determined by the National Regulator for the vessel. - 5.
+The vessel's operations or service category may change only if: - (a) the National Regulator considers there will not be an increased level of risk because of the change in the vessel's

-Item Kind of vessel Conditions 5.
-The vessel may operate in an area other than the area in which the vessel was permitted to operate before 1 July 2013 only if: (a) the National Regulator has approved the change in writing; and (b) the vessel complies with any requirements determined by the National Regulator for the vessel system.
+Item Kind of vessel Conditions operations or service category and has approved the change in writing; and (b) the vessel complies with any requirements determined by the National Regulator for the vessel.
+6. The vessel may operate in an area other than the area in which the vessel was permitted to operate before 1 July 2013 only if: (a) the National Regulator has approved the change in writing; and (b) the vessel complies with any requirements determined by the National Regulator for the vessel system.